-So I did what I do best, and prepared.
-I prepared every little detail of the day; from setup, to the food, music, timelines, and dances.
+So I did what I do best and prepared.
+I prepared every little detail of the day, from setup to the food, music, timelines, and dances.
 I had lists and charts and bins to make everything be overly obvious and as easy as possible for the people that I trusted to handle the day.
 The best part of the countless hours I put into the preparation was that IT WORKED.
-Every person showed up when needed to and followed my notes perfectly, which made for a day that I could truly enjoy.
+Every person showed up when needed and followed my notes perfectly, which made for a day that I could truly enjoy.

 Cue.. the feelings.

-That this was the day that I dreamed about my entire life.
-The day that at times when I was a teenager I never thought would happen, the day that I posted countless pins to Pinterest for, the day that I dreamt about, the day that I spent hundreds of hours planning, the day that I would get to walk down the aisle in front of all of my friends and family to marry my best friend.
+This was the day that I dreamed about my entire life.
+The day that, at times when I was a teenager, I never thought would happen, the day that I posted countless pins to Pinterest for, the day that I dreamt about, the day that I spent hundreds of hours planning, the day that I would get to walk down the aisle in front of all of my friends and family to marry my best friend.

-The next 3 hours was a blur, in the best way possible.
+The next 3 hours were a blur, in the best way possible.
 My amazing photographer (Photography by Lauryn) handled the photographs with such ease and we had so much fun.
-From the first look, to portraits, and family photos- we smiled and laughed the entire time.
+From the first look to portraits and family photos- we smiled and laughed the entire time.
 Both Alexander and I felt like the center of attention (which truly does only happen once in your life) and we soaked up every second of it.
-I stared into the eyes of the man I loved, and laughed while he whispered jokes into my ear.
+I stared into the eyes of the man I loved and laughed while he whispered jokes into my ear.
 I smiled, I danced, and laughed.

-As I linked my arm in my fathers and set forth down the aisle, I made sure to take the advice of other women, and to really soak up the faces of all the guests there.
-My heart raced faster as I saw countless faces smiling back at me, and to calm my nerves I made eye contact with Alexander.
+As I linked my arm with my father's and set forth down the aisle, I made sure to take the advice of other women and to really soak up the faces of all the guests there.
+My heart raced faster as I saw countless faces smiling back at me, and to calm my nerves, I made eye contact with Alexander.
 And for the rest of the ceremony, that is where my eyes rested.

-We held each other's hands and listed to our officiant talk about love, and adventure and within no time it was our chance to speak about our love.
-Alexander requested early on in the wedding planning process that we say our own vows, rather than choosing a more traditional route.
+We held each other's hands and listened to our officiant talk about love and adventure, and within no time, it was our chance to speak about our love.
+Alexander requested early on in the wedding planning process that we say our own vows rather than choosing a more traditional route.
 And while I love the idea, it made me nauseous just thinking about speaking in front of all of those people.
 But Alexander spoke first, and I listened.
 He talked about our love, our experiences, and the things he vows to do for the rest of our lives- I held back the tears and took in every word he said.
 Never looking away, squeezing his hand to speak back, and truly relishing in his promises.
-When it came to my turn, I forgot about the hundreds of eyes staring at us, and found comfort in the hands that held mine.
+When it came to my turn, I forgot about the hundreds of eyes staring at us and found comfort in the hands that held mine.
 I said my vows with all the honesty and love that I had.
-I watched how my words affected Alexander, and I hoped that many years down the line- when I forget everything else that happened on our wedding day, that I will be able to remember the feeling I felt at this time.
+I watched how my words affected Alexander, and I hoped that many years down the line- when I forget everything else that happened on our wedding day, I will be able to remember the feeling I felt at this time.

-I have to add that our vows also included an abnormal amount of jokes- which kept the audience laughing, and proved that we were really being ourselves.
-But our vows weren't the only funny thing that happened during our ceremony..
-After we were announced as the new Mr. and Mrs. Haizman and had our first official real kiss- we realized the rings had never been exchanged and that our officiant had "skipped a page" so we rewound and finished the ceremony after all letting out a great laugh.
-Then truly presented as Mr. and Mrs. Haizman we precessed down the aisle!
+I have to add that our vows also included an abnormal amount of jokes- which kept the audience laughing and proved that we were really being ourselves.
+But our vows weren't the only funny thing that happened during our ceremony...
+After we were announced as the new Mr. and Mrs. Haizman and had our first official real kiss- we realized the rings had never been exchanged and that our officiant had "skipped a page," so we rewound and finished the ceremony after all letting out a great laugh.
+Then truly presented as Mr. and Mrs. Haizman, we proceeded down the aisle!

 And now for the party!

 Our reception was filled with some fun jokes, both planned and unplanned.
-Our DJ skipped a pair for the grand entrance which filled the place with laughter, and Alexander had his pockets stuffed with fruit snacks during ours (might not be the most uncommon occurrence).
-Our cutting cake was neon on the inside...a little fun for the groom who loves his neon, and the speeches had more jokes than I could count.
+Our DJ skipped a pair for the grand entrance, which filled the place with laughter, and Alexander had his pockets stuffed with fruit snacks during ours (which might not be the most uncommon occurrence).
+Our cutting cake was neon on the inside...a little fun for the groom, who loves his neon, and the speeches had more jokes than I could count.
 It was so much fun seeing the joy and laughter all around us.

-We ran around to get photos with each table, and when we finally sat down for food we both realized we weren't hungry.
-We nibbled a bit, and tried to soak in the calm few minutes we had by ourselves.. but realized we didn't want this.
-We were so eager to go and talk to all the wonderful people that were there for us, so thats what we did.
-[Side note; this is incredibly contradictory to my introverted self.]
-People raved about the food (tacos from Bien Trucha), and couldn't stop talking about the emotion they felt during our ceremony.
+We ran around to get photos with each table, and when we finally sat down for food, we both realized we weren't hungry.
+We nibbled a bit and tried to soak in the calm few minutes we had by ourselves.. but realized we didn't want this.
+We were so eager to go and talk to all the wonderful people who were there for us, so that's what we did.
+[Side note; This is incredibly contradictory to my introverted self.]
+People raved about the food (tacos from Bien Trucha) and couldn't stop talking about the emotion they felt during our ceremony.
 I can't say it enough but were were truly astonished by the love that we felt throughout the entire day.

 The food was cleared, and the dance floor was ready.

-We learned a dance choreographed by Rachael Pierce (Alexanders aunt), which is certainly more nerve-racking then public speaking.
-It was to a beautiful song called "I get to love you" by Ruelle.
-Here is a link to the video- https://www.youtube.com/watch?v=_IDqTFlFaAs&t=1s
+We learned a dance choreographed by Rachael Pierce (Alexanders aunt), which is certainly more nerve-racking than public speaking.
+It was a beautiful song called "I Get to Love You" by Ruelle.
+Here is a link to the video https://www.youtube.com/watch?v=_IDqTFlFaAs&t=1s

-It was all genuine, Alexander and I are beyond grateful for the love and support we felt that day.
-We are grateful for the people that helped along the way, for the friends and family that support us always, and to the amazing 'staff' that we hired.
-And even more so we are grateful that we were able to open up and to be vulnerable and share our love with all of you that day.
+It was all genuine; Alexander and I are beyond grateful for the love and support we felt that day.
+We are grateful for the people who helped along the way, for the friends and family who support us always, and for the amazing 'staff' that we hired.
+And even more so, we are grateful that we were able to open up and be vulnerable and share our love with all of you that day.